 Daily Scripture Readings - Orthodox Church in America (oca.org)

-Our Orthodox Christian study group will continue after Pascha:
+Our Orthodox Christian study group is currently reading:

 The Heavenly Banquet, Understanding the Divine Liturgy, by Fr.
 Emmanuel Hatzidakis, Orthodox Witness Press, ISBN 978-0-90778970-1-8